WGLab/kgev-neo4j/README.md

 # kgev-neo4j

-KEGV (Knowledge Graph Exploration and Visualization) is a web framework for expediting knowledge acquisition using Knowledge Graph.
+KGEV (Knowledge Graph Exploration and Visualization) is a web framework for expediting knowledge acquisition using Knowledge Graph.

 ## Abstract